PGCEs and School Direct

 - gain a PGCE which includes qualified teacher status and can be used as the first third of a masters degree if you wish to continue with this accredited professional development in the early part of your career

-- benefit from high quality sessions with other PGCE students at the University where research informed practice and theoretical underpinning of classroom practice will be shared and critiqued
+- benefit from high-quality sessions with other PGCE students at the University where research-informed practice and theoretical underpinning of classroom practice will be shared and critiqued

-- are on a new route but one which is carefully co-planned between schools involved and the University and builds upon excellent practice already established in the partnership
+- are on a new route but one which is carefully co-planned between the schools involved and the University and builds upon excellent practice already established in the partnership